kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 Pushing signature to: ghcr.io/jvanz/policies/user-group-psp
 ```

-This command will sign the policy adding annotations in the image.
-The signed
+This command will sign the policy by creating a new signature object.
+The signature
-image is then uploaded into the registry.
+object is then uploaded into the registry, next to the policy.
 Now the policy is ready to be used
 in a Kubewarden installation with signature verification enabled.

+The same policy can be signed multiple times, either by the same user or by different ones.
+All these signatures are appended to the same signature object.

 > **NOTE**: For more information about how the signing process works under the hood, check
 > out the [Sigstore project documentation](https://docs.sigstore.dev/)